Search dashboard

 The line graph delineates the revenue variance over a specific period of time.

-How’s the item revenue from searches calculated?
+How is the item revenue from searches calculated?

-Item revenue from searches is calculated by adding up the revenue from every product sold in each purchase event that was attributed to Coveo searches.
+from every product sold in each purchase event that was attributed to Coveo searches.

 Note

-See About revenue for more information on how the revenue metrics are calculated.
+The Top selling products metric displays net revenue figures.
+All other reported revenue metrics use gross revenue, unless otherwise stated.
+See About revenue for more information on how the revenue metrics are calculated. |

 Transactions from searches chart